What types of "qualified professionals" can provide the required documentation?

 What reasonable academic accommodations are available for students?

 Reasonable academic accommodations are individual and based on the nature of the disability and the academic environment.
 Reasonable accommodations in a post-secondary environment may differ from those available to the student in high school.
 Depending on the nature of the disability and the accommodations requested, the amount of advance notice provided may impact the college's ability to provide accommodations.

 Since I received a foreign language waiver in high school, will I qualify for a waiver at Emmanuel?

-Second language is a requirement for all students at Emmanuel College.
-Students are offered the opportunity to take a foreign language or American Sign Language to fulfill their second language requirement.
-Students are expected to attempt the courses with appropriate accommodations.
-The college only provides waivers or substitutions for this requirement under special circumstances.
-Please speak with the Associate Director of Disability Support Services to discuss individual circumstances.
+Emmanuel College has a second language requirement for graduation.
+Students are offered the opportunity to take a traditional foreign language or American Sign Language to fulfill this requirement.
+Students who require a second language waiver and have specific documentation stating this requirement should speak with Disability Support Services about their individual circumstances.

 Is tutoring provided specifically for students with disabilities?

 There are several tutoring resources available to all Emmanuel College students; all are free of charge.
-The Academic Resource Center has professional tutors available for learning, time management, math and writing.
-Students can also sign up for a peer tutor in most of the core courses.
+The Academic Resource Center has professional tutors available for time management and organization, science, math, and writing.
+Peer tutors are also available to meet with students for many courses.

 Will it prejudice my case, or help my case, to inform Admissions that I have a disability?

-The Admission's staff will evaluate your application the same way it evaluates all applications.
+The Admissions' staff will evaluate your application the same way it evaluates all applications.
 The staff wants to admit students who will be successful at Emmanuel College.
-They will evaluate your chances of success on the basis of information about your high school academic performance, SAT's, essay and school activities.
-For additional information about the college's admission procedures, please contact the Admission Office.
-Documentation of your disability should be sent separately to the Assistant Director of Disability Support Services.
+For additional information about the College's admission procedures, please contact the Admissions Office.
+Information on registering with Disability Support Services can be found on the Procedure for Obtaining Accommodations tab.